On this page

 Every three and four-year-old in Scotland is entitled to a minimum of 1,140 hours (about 30 hours a week during term-time) of pre-school education.
 Generally, entitlement begins from the start of the term following the 3rd birthday and continues until the child starts school.

-This free early years provision in Scotland is also available for two year olds who are looked after, under a kinship care order or with a Parent Appointed Guardian, or in families in receipt of income support, income-based jobseeker’s allowance, income-related employment and support allowance, incapacity benefit, severe disablement allowance, pension credit, child tax credit (with an income below £19,995) or working tax credit (with an income below £9,552), or universal credit (with earnings no more than £796 in the monthly assessment period before applying for the place).
+This free early years provision in Scotland is also available for two year olds who are looked after, under a kinship care order or with a Parent Appointed Guardian, or in families in receipt of income-related employment and support allowance, pension credit, or universal credit (with earnings no more than £850 in the monthly assessment period before applying for the place).
 The childcare place continues if the qualifying benefit stops.

 Approved childcare